-This company is so big, it takes up space on the bookshelf, the magazine stand, and on television.
-Bertelsmann is one of the world's leading media conglomerates with operations in publishing and TV.
-It owns about 90% of RTL Group, Europe's #1 TV broadcaster with more than 40 channels operating in a dozen countries.
-Bertelsmann also owns Random House, the world's top trade book publisher, as well as 75% of magazine publisher Gruner + Jahr.
-In addition, its arvato unit is a leading provider of distribution, manufacturing, and other business services to media companies.
+A company so big it takes up space on the bookshelf, the magazine stand, and on television, Bertelsmann is one of the world's leading media conglomerates.
+It owns RTL Group, Europe's #1 TV broadcaster with more than 40 channels operating in a dozen countries, and Penguin Random House, the world's top trade book publisher.
+In addition to these two heavyweights, it owns magazine publisher Gruner Jahr, services unit Arvato, BMG, the music business, as well as Bertelsmann Printing Group, Education Group and Investments.
 Carl Bertelsmann founded the company in 1835.
-His descendants, the Mohn family, control the business through the Bertelsmann Stiftung foundation.

 One unique quality of Bertelsmann is that its divisions operate more like stand-alone businesses rather than being integrated with one another in a fashion similar to Time Warner or News Corporation.
 Within its home market of Germany, Bertelsmann competes most directly with publisher Axel Springer and broadcaster ProSiebenSat.

-Bertelsmann is certainly one of the largest, but also one of the very few, media conglomerates to dominate the European continent: While its TV and publishing businesses range across dozens of countries, most of the company's nearest competitors restrict their activities to one or two countries.
+While Bertelsmann is certainly one of the largest European media conglomerates, it is also one of very few: while its TV and publishing businesses range across dozens of countries, most of the company's nearest competitors restrict their activities to just one or two.